The Seed Man

 The story of the Seed Man was an old one passed down through generations in this town.
 Apparently, the Mohegan tribes had passed it down as well long before the white man came and built a town on this spot.
 To them this was a place to be shunned, it was said that there was a Mohegan village here long ago but the Seed Man came and eventually everyone fled, leaving the village abandoned.
 The area was considered forsaken by the Mohegan, an evil place, which was avoided until white settlers came and claimed the area.
 Its fertile soil, its abundance of water from the rivers and streams and the rich ore deposits in the surrounding mountains made this an ideal place to establish a community.
 A small town was founded in the glen called Harrows Field.
 It would later gain the moniker Sorrows Field due to several tragedies that occurred while the town was being built up.
 Stan said that he had seen books in the town library that chronicled the towns early days.
 He said they mentioned the Seed Man probably for the first time in written history.

-The town was plagued by the unexplained disappearances of several children in summer of 1643.
-Everyone was in an uproar, with neighbor blaming neighbor for the disappearances.
+The town was plagued by the unexplained disappearances of several children in the summer of 1643.
+Everyone was in an uproar, with neighbors blaming neighbors for the disappearances.
 A man named Connel Saybrook showed up at the constables late one night claiming that he had been attacked by something in his room.
-He said that this thing attacked him while he was sleeping, and before it attacked he heard a sound like seeds being shaken in a paper sack.
+He said that this thing attacked him while he was sleeping and before it attacked he heard a sound like seeds being shaken in a paper sack.
 He laid in bed listening to the strange sound when something dark loomed over him then wrapped around him, trying to lift him up.
-Kicking and screaming he broke free of it and ran, not stopping until he reached the constables door.
+Kicking and screaming he broke free of it and ran, not stopping until he reached the constable's door.

 Stan's justification for this was a series of strange findings in the woods around Willow Glen.
 It was reported that over the years human remains had been found which all displayed the same characteristics.
 The skulls had perfectly circular and completely smooth-edged holes in the tops, which were around 3 inches in diameter.
 The breastbones of the bodies had the same hole in the precise area above the heart.
 Some of the remains found were very old and perhaps dated back several hundred years.
 These oddities were never well documented or investigated by the local police due to the near impossibility of combing those wood for clues.
 It was as if the police believed the wild tale of the Seed Man and felt that nothing could be done about it.